Visual Neuroscience Lab

 Load the DICOM files to the server and delete them from any external/local device (USB-Stick, local storage of your computer, etc.) as soon as possible!!!

-• using a script from Adam that can be found here (or here: /shared/dcm2bids.sh)
+1. Older approach: using a script from Adam that can be found here (or here: /shared/website/dcm2bids_adam.sh).
+All steps are also described in a separate page

 • depending on the fMRIprep version you plan to use, the field has to look slightly different!